brainhack-school2025/analyses_friends_annotations/README.md

 matplotlib, seaborn, numpy and plotly: These tools are useful to plot barplots, hexbin plots and distributions

 ## End product
-The end product will be a website containing a description of the project and the plots.
+The end product is a website containing a description of the project and the plots.

 ![alt text](https://i.pinimg.com/736x/fb/d5/3a/fbd53a0dc2a88bcad9d25986cb42964c.jpg)

 ## Deliverables
-Notebooks available on this github repo, website [https://cleode5a7.github.io/friends_compendium/group-manual-seg-copy1] friends pack package available on this repo.
+Notebooks available on this github repo, github repo for my website [https://github.com/cleode5a7/friends_compendium] website [https://cleode5a7.github.io/friends_compendium/group-manual-seg-copy1] friends pack package available on this repo.

 ## link to slides